 IMAP folders may need to be manually assigned to a Mac Mail account in order to synchronize properly.
+The assigning of these folders is also known as Subscribing to IMAP folders.
 The following article explains how to find and configure this setting within the Mac Mail client.

 How to Add Folders to the Subscription List in Mac Mail